geyang/variational_autoencoder_pytorch/README.md

 This is implemented using the pyTorch tutorial example as a reference.

 ### Todo
-- [ ] think of a demo: how do you visualize the output of a variational autoencoder?
-A python demo?
-- [ ] closer look at the paper
 - [ ] theory blog post to explain variational bayesian methods.
+- [ ] relate the reparametrization trick to Gumbel-softmax reparametrization trick.

 #### Done
+- [x] closer look at the paper
+- [x] think of a demo: how do you visualize the output of a variational
 - [x] doc: add `requirement.txt`
 - [x] reading: read [Graphical Model]()
 - [x] data (use torchvision dataloader)